 What is turnover?

-Turnover in business refers to the total amount of income a company generates from its core activities over a specific period of time.
+Turnover is the total amount of income a company generates from its core activities over a specific period of time.
 It is essentially the money that comes into the business before any expenses are deducted.
 This is the same for both service-based businesses as well as product-based businesses.
 It is also referred to as gross revenue or gross income.

 How do you calculate the turnover of a business?